Bayonne New Jersey

 Bayonne has a humid subtropical climate (Cfa) bordering a hot-summer humid continental climate (Dfa).
 The average monthly temperature varies from 32.3 Â°F in January to 77.0 Â°F in July.
 The hardiness zone is 7b and the average absolute minimum temperature is 5.2 Â°F.

-The city has an ethnically diverse population, home to large populations of Italian Americans, Irish Americans, Polish Americans, Indian Americans, Egyptian Americans, Dominican Americans, Mexican Americans, Salvadoran Americans, Pakistani Americans, Boricua, amongst others.[citation needed]
+The city has an ethnically diverse population, home to large populations of Italian Americans, Irish Americans, Polish Americans, Indian Americans, Egyptian Americans, Dominican Americans, Puerto Ricans, Mexican Americans, Salvadoran Americans, and Pakistani Americans.[citation needed]

 Of the 25,237 households, 29.5% had children under the age of 18; 41.1% were married couples living together; 16.8% had a female householder with no husband present and 36.4% were non-families.
 Of all households, 31.6% were made up of individuals and 11.8% had someone living alone who was 65 years of age or older.
 The average household size was 2.49 and the average family size was 3.16.